 FDA approves Nuplazid

 The CNN story partially investigated an FDA Advisory Committee recommendation of approval for Nuplazid in March 2016.
-That CNN story showed how easily the FDA can be moved to approve a new drug despite solid evidence proving any benefit outweighs the drug’s risks:
+That CNN piece showed how easily the FDA can be moved to approve a new drug despite alack of evidence to prove any benefit outweighs the drug’s risks:

 The committee voted 12-2 to recommend the FDA approve Nuplazid for the treatment of Parkinson’s disease psychosis.
 The majority apparently based their view on a mere six-week study of about 200 patients, because three previous studies had failed to show Nuplazid was effective.

-According to the transcript, even some committee members who voted in favor of Nuplazid expressed reservations.
+According to the transcript, even some committee members who voted in favor of Nuplazid expressed their doubts about its safety and efficacy.

-One physician apparently voted on ‘hope’ alone, stating, “I guess I’m hoping that the risks are going to be small, and I think the benefits for some of these people who are very sick and whose families are affected by this, I think they’re probably willing to take that risk.”
-One can only ask whether the risk of death justified the risk of taking the drug.
+One doctor apparently voted on ‘hope’ alone, stating, “I guess I’m hoping (risks) are going to be small, and I think the benefits for some of these people who are very sick and whose families are affected, [I] think they’re probably willing to take that risk.”
+One can fairly ask whether those families knew the actual risks the doctor spoke of, and whether the risk of death justified the risk of taking Nuplazid.

 Another majority voter claimed she wouldn’t have voted for Nuplazid’s approval if there had been a safe and effective alternative on the market.
 A third majority voter reportedly made a “plea” to the FDA to “consider a large observational study so we can ensure that, once it goes into real-world use, that the benefits will outweigh the risks.”